• Home

 We chose Kinetico for two main reasons: the softener regeneration cycle and a lack of electronics.
 Most softeners are set to regenerate every 24 hours – no matter how much water you used or if it’s even needed.
 The Kinetico system regenerates based on water usage.
 The more water you use, the more often it regenerates.
 This just seems so much smarter.

 With the Culligan system, we were always having trouble with the electronic control system.
-Some of those problems were caused by other factors, and not necessarily a problem with Culligan’s equipment.
+Some of those problems were caused by outside factors, and not necessarily a problem with Culligan’s equipment.
 But, eventually it seemed like we were having to replace motherboards or other electronic parts.
 I wanted a system that was “stupid” and simple, not “smart” and complicated.
 A system that had fewer things to break.
 Kinetico is a non-electric system – it uses moving water to power itself.
 No motherboard.
 No blown this or blown that.

 Well Water & New Construction